-It is vital to get the content and wording of the public statement right-the main goal is to assuage the grievance felt by Hindus in the city and in the country.
+It is vital to get the content and wording of the public statement right-the main goal is to assuage the grievance felt by Muslims in the city and in the country.
 The CEO of the SKVTT and the Secretary of the AIM are expected to make a joint press statement in person right after the negotiation meeting.
 A draft of the statement must be agreed upon during the session.

 It must, of course, include whatever settlement is reached during the negotiation on various issues.
-You must push for the joint statement to include an acknowledgement that Hindu places of worship were wrongly demolished in the past by Muslim rulers.
-You must ensure that the AIM expresses its acknowledgement and regret on behalf of the Muslim community.
+You must push for inclusion of a line supporting the spirit of the Places of Worship Act, in principle-though this is not essential.
+You must certainly get an acknowledgement from the SKVTT, regarding the persecution of Muslims in India, in recent times.
+Whether any final settlement is reached or not, it is important for the Muslim community to hear understanding of the alienation or fear that they feel due to political rhetoric and actions.
 This could go a long way in healing communal tensions.
-Acknowledgement of the historical wrong would be a good first step.
-You should make clear that the purpose behind the same is not to assign blame to the Muslims community, but to heal divides.
+You should make clear that the purpose behind the same is not to assign blame to the Hindu community, but to heal divides.